matoruru/safe-env-tutorial/README.md

    sudo apt install direnv
    ```

-   After installation, you need to add hook for your shell by adding a line in its config:
+   After installation, you need to add hook for your shell by adding a line in its config file:

    ### BASH
    ```